 3. Aravind Adiga

 Probably a name you’ve heard before, Arvind Adiga’s debut novel White Tiger won the 2008 Man Booker Prize.
 Arvind, an Indo-Australian journalist, began his career as a financial journalist interning at the Financial Times.
 While his debut novel can be perpetually found on the best-sellers shelf at most bookstores, his third novel Selection Day has been adapted into a Netflix series of the same name!
 Have you seen it yet?

 Born in Mumbai and raised in Riyadh, Jeddah and Toronto, Tanaz Bhathena has been an award-winning short story author for almost 10 years!
 Her debut novel, A Girl Like That, was named a Best Book of 2018 by The Globe and Mail, CBC Books, The Times of India, Vogue India and many other leading publications.
 The book highlights the issues of sexist double standards in society.
 It also raises questions about teenage sexuality, rape, and the vulnerability of girls in a patriarchal society.
 Zarin is also the author of The Beauty of the Moment which came out earlier this year!

 5. Amita Trasi

 Amita Trasi with an MBA in Human Resource Management worked with various International Corporations for 7 years.
 Eventually, she turned to fiction writing.
 The pivotal plotline behind her debut novel, The Colour of Our Sky, came from her own experience as a child, of trying to teach the daughter of a servant.
-The novel was a Globe, Mail and Toronto Star bestseller.
+The book was a Globe, Mail and Toronto Star best-seller.
 We suggest you check out this beautiful story of an emotional journey of two childhood friends in Mumbai.
-One struggling to survive the human slave trade and the other on a mission to save her.
-Sounds super interesting, right?
+One of whom is struggling to survive the human slave trade and the other on a mission to save her friend.
+Sounds interesting, right?